-Homes Constructed Before 1960 served by WL installed before 1960 Homes Constructed Before 1988 on water mains installed after 1960 Homes Constructed After 1988 but Before 2014 Homes Constructed After 2014
+Homes Constructed Before 1988 on Water Line installed after 1960

+Homes Constructed After 1988 but Before 2014

+Homes Constructed After 2014

 Warren County has historically identified the public portion of the service lines to be comprised of the water mains, tapping device, waterline from the main to the meter pit, the meter pit, the water meter, and support devices including angle valves, shut-off valves and corp stops; and the private side of the service consist of the water service lateral from the outbound side of the meter pit to the home (structure).
 Also, all of the plumbing inside the home (structure) including water line, solder, fittings, fixtures, and appurtenances are considered private side as well.
-All private side waterline and appurtenances from the outbound side of the water meter pit are the property of the owner and must be maintained appropriately under that private ownership.
+All private side waterline and appurtenances from the outbound side of the water meter pit are the property of the owner and must be maintained appropriately under that ownership.